-Presented by the ILA Awards Committee and the Illinois State Library in honor of Alexander J. Skrzypek (1905-1976), the first librarian for the blind at the Chicago Public Library.
-Skrzypek's career in libraries began in 1919 as a part time page and he was named head librarian for the blind in 1952.
+Presented by the ILA Awards Committee and the Illinois State Library in honor of Alexander J. Skrzypek (1905-1976), the first librarian for people with print disabilities at the Chicago Public Library.
+Skrzypek's career in libraries began in 1919 as a part time page and he was named head librarian for people with print disabilities in 1952.
 The award is sponsored by the Illinois State Library.

 Not sure how to get started with your nomination?